OpenAKM/AKM/README.md

 ## Contributing
 - We welcome contributors at all levels.
-- Until we have some source and documents checked in, potential contributors would are welcome to contact bart@akmcyber.com to see how they can help.
+- Until we have some source and documents checked in, potential contributors are welcome to contact bart@akmcyber.com to see how they can help.